Times Square shooting suspect arrested in Florida: sources

 Police released Muhammad's identity publicly on Twitter on Tuesday night.

-Sources previously told Fox News was seen on video raising his right arm and appearing to fire hots from a semi-automatic pistol.
+Sources previously told Fox News that a man was seen on video raising his right arm and appearing to fire shots from a semi-automatic pistol.
 Police later recovered three shell casings in the area.

 CLICK HERE TO GET THE FOX NEWS APP